 4. Who's it for?

-The volume of key phrases that include the words “for women” is double than those including “for men, ” with “for kids” ranking on #3.
+The volume of key phrases that include the words “for women” is double that those including “for men, ” with “for kids” ranking on #3.

 5. Brand name